 Restaurants

-While the large plates are priced from $26 for ravioli to $53 for a 12-ounce NY strip steak, we found the smaller plates sufficient.
+LaVenture at Hotel Saint George (105 S Highland Ave) offers elevated casual dining.
+While the large plates range from $26 for ravioli to $53 for a 12-ounce NY strip steak, we found the smaller plates sufficient.
+I had a surprisingly good baked crab cake, and they've got a wood-fired oven for pizzas, too.

+Jett's Grill at Hotel Paisano (207 Highland St) - Make a reservation for the most popular restaurant in town.
 I delighted in my first chicken fried steak, while Kel enjoyed the Giant burger.
 The main courses range from $25 for the burger to $60 for a prime ribeye steak.

+Marfa Burritos (515 S Highland Ave) - Located three blocks south of the sole traffic light in town.
+Relatively cheap eats.
+Pictures of Anthony Bourdain, Matthew McConaughey, and Kevin Bacon with the owner adorn the walls of this humble eatery.
 Marfa Burritos offers a variety of options for $7 to $10.
 The freshly made tortillas are delicious, and there's a funky patio where you can enjoy them.

-The Water Stop (1300 W San Antonio St) – a new American restaurant open for lunch and dinner.
+The Water Stop (1300 W San Antonio St) - A new American restaurant open for lunch and dinner.
+I loved their green chile cheeseburger, and Kel was happy with her migas plate.

 Cafes

-The Sentinel (209 W El Paso St) – a cafe, bar, restaurant, and gift shop in a historic adobe building named after a local newspaper.
+The Sentinel (209 W El Paso St) - A cafe, bar, restaurant, and gift shop in a historic adobe building named after a local newspaper.
 Drink here to support local journalism.

+Do Your Thing Coffee (201 E Dallas St) - Specialty coffees and homemade sourdough.
+I wish I had time to try their entire menu, including the horchata latte, honey spice latte, and Oaxacan coffee.
 Alas, I only had room in my belly for a Mayan mocha with ancho chile and sourdough toast with honey and butter.

+Aster Marfa (215 Highland St) - This popular cafe makes fresh-baked goods daily.
 It was packed when Kel and I went inside, although, to be fair, it's pretty tiny.
-Think bagels, cookies, macaroons, and scones.
+Think bagels, cookies, macarons, and scones.

-Related: Fun Food Finds in the Desert, my story for Feastio.com about dining in Marfa.
+Related: Fun Food Finds in the Desert

 Grocery Stores

+If you want to save money by self-catering, a few small grocery stores are in town.
 We perused food offerings at The Get Go (208 S Dean St) and Para Llevar (203 E San Antonio St), within one block of Marfa's traffic light.

 5. Shopping

+Marfa has cute gift shops offering locally produced products such as soap, candles, and jewelry.
 Kel wanted to check out a rock shop, so we stopped at Moonlight Gemstones (1001 W San Antonio St).
+I bought a small polished sphere of semi-translucent selenite from Mexico.

 6. Prada Store in Marfa